-Each person’s cancer is driven by a unique set of mutations that can code for cancer-specific proteins that are displayed on the cancer cell’s surface.
-Thus, they represent a new class of patient-specific cancer targets called “neoantigens.”
-Each neoantigen contains “neoepitopes” (neoE), which are the portion of the neoantigen that are displayed on the cell surface.
-These neoepitopes are specifically recognized by T cells within the patient’s own immune response.
+Each person’s cancer is driven by a unique set of mutations that can code for cancer-specific proteins that are displayed on the tumor cells called “neoantigens.”
+Selected peptides that are both derived from neoantigens binding to the patient’s HLA and recognized by autologous T cells are called neoepitopes (neoE).
+These neoEs are designed to be highly specific to each person’s cancer with less than one percent of these peptide-HLA targets shared among individuals with solid cancer.
 T cells capable of targeting neoepitopes from tumor-specific mutations hold the potential to recognize and kill tumor cells.

-Following imPACT Isolation Technology®, our machine learning algorithms define the most relevant neoE specific CD8 T cells for therapeutic benefit, from which we extract the T cell receptor (TCR) sequences for PACT TCR product development.
-Using non-viral precision genome engineering, the neoE-targeted TCR sequences replace the endogenous TCR of fresh CD8 and CD4 T cells collected from that same patient’s peripheral blood by leukapheresis (autologous neoE TCR engineered into autologous fresh T cells) for re-infusion into the patient.
+Following imPACT Isolation Technology®, our bioinformatics algorithms define the most therapeutically relevant neoantigens present in each patient's tumor, from which we extract the T cell receptor (TCR) sequences for PACT product development.
+Using non-viral precision genome engineering, the neoTCR replaces the endogenous TCR of fresh CD8 and CD4 T cells collected from that same patient’s peripheral blood by leukapheresis (autologous neoE TCR engineered into autologous fresh T cells) for re-infusion into the patient.

-Certainty of Targets: The right personalized neoantigens in blood are not only predicted but also verified using our proprietary imPACT Isolation Technology®
+Target Specificity: Personalized neoantigens in blood are not only predicted but also verified using our proprietary imPACT Isolation Technology®

 Scalable manufacturing: Proprietary TrifeCtaR™ Modular in-house GMP manufacturing